-If you have less than perfect credit and need to get a license bond, you have come to the right place.
-Lance Surety Bonds specializes in getting our customers approved regardless of personal credit score.
+Lance Surety Bonds specializes in getting our customers approved regardless of personal credit score, so if you have less than perfect credit we can help.
 We have worked with some the top bonding companies in the country to develop a variety of exclusive bad credit bond programs.
 We are confident in our ability get you bonded quickly, without the hassle.
 Our agents will shop around our markets to find you the lowest possible quote, which will save you money!

 What is considered “bad credit”?